uStepper/uStepper/README.md

 We are working on our own libraries, but since the hardware is readyalmost two months early we are releasing this preliminary sketch to give our backers something to plat with.

-For more information on the uStepper, visit www.ustepper.com
+For more information visit www.ustepper.com